 Official website: Teatro alla Scala

-10. Cimitero Monumentale
+10. Take a walk at the Cimitero Monumentale

 The Cimitero Monumentale di Milano is the second-largest cemetery in Milan after the Cimitero Maggiore di Milano.